 Focus is a Mac app that blocks distracting websites (like Facebook and Reddit) on all browsers (Safari, Chrome and Firefox).
 Focus can also block other Mac applications like Twitter, Skype or Mail.

-We’re often asked this a lot, so here are our recommended sources for professional editors.
+I'm often asked this a lot, so here are my recommended sources for professional editors.

 Reedsy.
 Allows authors to find and work with the best professionals.
 Check out their vetted editors.

 Sfep.
 Society for Editors and Proofreaders directory.